dialectlabs/monitor/README.md

 # Monitor

+A framework that simplifies implementation of dialect notification center integrations.
+The goal is to provide high-level developer API to extract on-chain data, transform it and generate notifications.

+Monitor provides the following built-in features to implement a new notification center integration:

+1. Tracks dApp subscribers
-Framework to monitor on-chain resources like accounts for a set of your dApp subscribers, extract data, run analytics and send Dialect's web3 notifications notifications.
+2. Continuously monitors on-chain resources like accounts for a set of your dApp subscribers
+3. Provides rich high-level API for data stream processing to analyze the data, extracted from on-chain resources

+- Windowing: fixed size, fixed time, fixed size sliding
+- Aggregation: average, min, max
+- Thresholding: rising edge, falling edge
+- Rate limiting

 ## Installation